-The Pediatric Residency program at Dell Medical School seeks medical school graduates pursuing a career in pediatrics who have an interest in developing skills in a variety of domains including clinical care, research, advocacy, education and quality improvement.
+The Pediatric Residency program at Dell Medical School seeks medical school graduates pursuing a career in pediatrics who have an interest in developing skills in a variety of domains, including clinical care, research, advocacy, education and quality improvement.

 Applicants with one of the following qualifications are eligible for appointment to accredited residency programs:

-- Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME);
+- Graduate of a medical school in the United States and Canada accredited by the Liaison Committee on Medical Education.

-- Graduates of colleges of osteopathic medicine in the U.S. accredited by the American Osteopathic Association;
+- Graduate of a college of osteopathic medicine in the U.S. accredited by the American Osteopathic Association.

-- Graduates of medical schools outside the U.S. and Canada who meet one of the following qualifications:
+- Graduate of a medical school outside of the U.S. and Canada who meets one of the following qualifications:

-- Has graduated from a medical school outside the United States and has completed a Fifth Pathway program provided by an LCME-accredited medical school;
+- Graduated from a medical school outside of the United States and completed a Fifth Pathway program provided by a Liaison Committee on Medical Education-accredited medical school.

 - Holds a full and unrestricted license to practice medicine in a United States licensing jurisdiction in his or her current Accreditation Council for Graduate Medical Education specialty or subspecialty program.

 - Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment.

-Applicants for the PGY-1 level are selected through the National Resident Matching Program (NRMP).
-All applications should be submitted through the Electronic Residency Application Service (ERAS).
+Applicants for the PGY-1 level are selected through the National Resident Matching Program.
+All applications should be submitted through the Electronic Residency Application Service.

-The following should be included in your application:
+The following should be included in the application:

-- Three letters of recommendation from faculty members with whom you have worked
+- Three letters of recommendation from faculty members with whom the applicant has worked.

-- United States Medical Licensing Examination and Comprehensive Osteopathic Medical Licensure Examination scores, if applicable (Step I, II and CS when available)
+- United States Medical Licensing Examination and Comprehensive Osteopathic Medical Licensure Examination scores, if applicable (Step I, II and CS when available).

-Candidates requiring ECMFG certification will only be invited to interview if ECFMG certified.
-Applicants must be a U.S. citizen, permanent resident or have an EAD card.
+Candidates requiring ECMFG certification will only be invited to an interview if they are ECFMG certified.
+Applicants must be U.S. citizens, permanent residents or have an EAD card.

-After review of application materials, the program will contact qualified applicants, via Interview Broker, to schedule an interview.
+After a review of application materials, the program will contact qualified applicants via Interview Broker to schedule an interview.
 The program conducts interviews from mid-October through January.

-In light of the COVID-19 pandemic, the program will offer virtual interviews only for the 2020-2021 application season.
+Interviews will take place virtually for the 2023-2024 year.
 No in-person interviews or second-look visits will be offered or required by the program.
 Interviewees will receive information regarding the virtual interview process from the program upon their selection for interview.